2025 Oregon Ducks football team

-The 2025 Oregon Ducks football team represents the University of Oregon as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
-The team is led by Dan Lanning, in his fourth year as head coach, and they play their home games at Autzen Stadium in Eugene, Oregon.

-This is the Ducks' second year in the Big Ten.
+The 2025 Oregon Ducks football team represented the University of Oregon as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
+The team was led by Dan Lanning, in his fourth year as head coach, and they played their home games at Autzen Stadium in Eugene, Oregon.
+This was the Ducks' second year in the Big Ten.